ryos-io/Rhino/README.md

 * to provide an intuitive framework so that the engineers do not need to re-learn the language, or the framework every time they need to write new load tests.

-Considering all these aspects, we began with Project Rhino in 2018 and it is available as OSS
-with Apache 2.0 License, now.
+Considering all these aspects, we began with Project Rhino in 2018 and it is available as F/OSS  with Apache 2.0 License, now.

 ## How to use?